 Kilowatt Financial has discovered its current knowledge of consumer credit reveals a high FICO score is not the only indicator of ability to adequately support an energy efficiency loan, according to Marshal Salant, managing director and head of alternative energy finance at Citibank.
 The data showed a FICO score of 650 could be superior to a FICO score of 720.
 This analysis provides important information for rating agencies and banks.

-Chuck Weilamann, senior vice president at Dominion Bond Rating Service, and Jeff Pitkin, treasurer at New York State Energy Research and Development Authority (NYSERDA), both said more payment history information about energy efficiency loans is crucial.
+Chuck Weilamann, senior vice president at Dominion Rating Service, and Jeff Pitkin, treasurer at New York State Energy Research and Development Authority (NYSERDA), both said more payment history information about energy efficiency loans is crucial.

 Weilamann said there are not good comparable examples available for 10-20 year unsecured loans of this type.
 For property-assessed clean energy and on-bill financing programs, there are comparable products with extensive utility bill and property tax payments.

 Pitkin discussed how the lack of data affects ratings from another angle.
 When NYSERDA tried to create a loan loss reserve fund as a credit enhancement option for efficiency loans, he said, the organization discovered that even with extraordinary levels of reserves, the rating remained low.
 In the end, the payment history of the loan holder was key to getting a higher rating.